 I laughed.
 I was supposed to have a table at the Expo last year to share my journey and my book, "Journey Well."
 The race was cancelled due to bad weather.
 Since I was running the 10K this year, and so much has transformed since last year, I emailed Paul Collyer the Race Director and his assistant Jen to let them know I didn't need a table at the Expo.
 I replied, "OMG I guess Paul and Jen didn't get the memo that I didn't need the table."
 After my morning meditation I posted, "I think I have a plan B."

-I gathered up my Hyannis Half Marathon medal from 2009, my Boston Marathon medal, the 113th Boston Marathon finisher's book, my book of poetry, "Feel the Heal: An Anthology of Poems to Heal Your Life," and one copy that I had on hand, my Bermuda Marathon medal, all the business cards I had on hand for Spratt Muscular Therapies and my personal cards with a link to this blog on it.
-There was supposed to be another massage therapist providing pre and post event sports massage so I didn't want to wear my Spratt Muscular Therapy shirt.
-I did change the outfit I was planning to wear for the day and changed into an outfit with Spratt Muscular Therapies colors.
+I gathered up my Hyannis Half Marathon medal from 2009, my Boston Marathon medal, the 113th Boston Marathon finisher's book, my book of poetry, "Feel the Heal: An Anthology of Poems to Heal Your Life," and one copy that I had on hand, my Bermuda Marathon medal, all my personal business cards with a link to this blog on it.

 I was getting so excited for this year's Camp Hyannis.
 It had been 5 years since I ran in Hyannis.
 With last year's race cancelled, I couldn't wait to see all of our friends at camp.